rajasimon/blog/content/django-project-structure.md

 So far, we have seen how to create a folder structure in Django, both normally like and inside the root project folder to avoid the mess.

 You can find all the code in[github/django-project-structure](https://github.com/rajasimon/django-project-structure) repository.

-Please support me by subscribing to my newsletter.
-By subscribing you get to read all my previous article in this category.